 - Symposium Speaker on Ultrasound Elastgoraphy at International Society of Electrophysiology and Kinesiology (July 2018).

 - Collaborative study with engineers on ultrasound-based prosthetic finger control featured in Georgia Tech News, interviewed by IEEE Spectrum, and listed as one of the Best Medical Technologies of 2017 by Medgadjet (December 2017).
 See YouTube Video.

-- Shino’s invited commentary “Active Voice: Fight Between Your Muscles – Beat Common Drive for Steady Cocontraction” published in Sports Medicine Bulletin of the American College of Sports Medicine (October 2017).
+- Shino’s invited commentary “Active Voice: Fight Between Your Muscles – Beat Common Drive for Steady Cocontraction” was published in Sports Medicine Bulletin of the American College of Sports Medicine (October 2017).

 - Nayef’s study featured as “Mind Over Muscles: How the Brain Hinders Individual Muscle Control” in Georgia Tech News (June 2017)

 - Ahmar NE, Ueda J, Shinohara M. Anti-phase cocontraction practice attenuates in-phase low-frequency oscillations between antagonistic muscles as assessed with phase coherence.
 Experimental Brain Research 238: 63-72, 2020.

 - Buharin VE & Shinohara M. Corticospinal excitability for flexor carpi radialis decreases with baroreceptor unloading during intentional co-contraction with opposing forearm muscles.
 Experimental Brain Research 237:1947-195, 2019.